-Graduate Program Director: Douglas R. Ferdon
+Graduate Program Director: Mia Moody-Ramirez

-The entering candidate must meet minimum requirements established by the Graduate School, and hold a bachelor's degree in journalism or a Bachelor of Arts degree with a major in print or broadcast journalism, or must have a bachelor's degree in another discipline.
+The entering candidate must meet minimum requirements established by the Graduate School, and hold a bachelor's degree in journalism, PR, new media, print, broadcast journalism or in any other discipline.
 In the last case, the student must either take nine hours of leveling courses, determined by the department or pass placement examinations meeting department requirements.
 The GRE General Test is required.

 The Master of Arts degree in journalism requires thirty-six hours, thirty-three of which are course work and three of which are thesis or a major project.
 Available areas of degree concentration are news-editorial or public relations.
-The maximum course load for journalism majors is twelve hours per semester, with approval of the Graduate Program Director.
+The maximum course load for journalism majors is 12 hours per semester, with approval of the Graduate Program Director.